hanchenlab/JAGWAS/README.md

 ## Recent Updates
 [Version 1.0.2] - Oct 1, 2025:
 * Revise the sanity check for detecting the existance of inconsistent variants across the summary statistics files.
-Now the program will stop when such case exists:
+Now the program will skip the non-overlapping variants and throw a warning message:
-* Error: Inconsistent variants detected in file 'The file containing the inconsistent variants'.
-Halting execution.
+* Warning: Skipping inconsistent variant at line ....
+Mismatch in file: /....

 [Version 1.0.1] - May 26, 2024:
 * Change the output variable log10(P) to log10_P to fix the issue that results$log10(P) not working in R since log10() is a built-in function.